 Clonazepam is a benzodiazepine drug more widely known by its brand name, Klonopin.
 In the United States, Clonazepam ranks as the third most prescribed “benzo,” following behind Xanax and Ativan.
 The drug properties of these medications share many similarities. however, they vary in strength and the rate in which they produce the onset of effects.
 Clonazepam is used primarily to treat certain phobias, panic disorder, and anxiety disorders, such as generalized anxiety and social anxiety.
 Anxiety disorders are the most common form of mental illness found in the people living in the U.S., with 40 million adults, ages 18 and over, struggling with some form of this disorder.
 Because of this, it is easy to see why anti-anxiety medications like Clonazepam are such common drugs of abuse.

 When taken as prescribed by a doctor, Clonazepam produces therapeutic sensations and has sedative effects and help to relieve anxiety and relax the individual.
-When abuse, these effects are greatly heightened, creating a euphoric high.
+When abused, these effects are greatly heightened, creating a euphoric high.
 A physical dependence on Clonazepam can form within little time at all, even for people who take it as directed.
 After a short period of medicinal use or illicit abuse, a tolerance to the drug will likely form, requiring the user to increase the dose in order to achieve the same effects that the drug produced in a smaller dose.
 When a tolerance develops, it will prompt an individual to engage in further Clonazepam abuse, and will eventually lead to a severe physical and psychological dependence.
 Clonazepam addiction treatment from a licensed and certified drug rehab facility should be sought out as soon as the abuse of the medication is recognized.
 When a person enters rehab in the early stage of abuse, recovery rates are significantly higher.
 It is important to prevent Clonazepam abuse or dependence from transgressing into a full blown addiction, if possible.
-If you have a Clonazepam addiction, the caring team of medical staff at Restore Drug Treatment LA has the tools and experience to help you achieve and maintain a new life of sobriety.
+If you have a Clonazepam addiction, the caring team of licensed staff at Restore Drug Treatment LA has the tools and experience to help you achieve and maintain a new life of sobriety.

 Many people who struggle with Clonazepam abuse find it difficult to admit, or even recognize, that they have a problem.
 Since it is a legally prescribed medication, there is a common misconception that this means it is safe for use.
 In reality, Clonazepam use poses many risks and is even dangerous when used properly by those who are prescribed.
 If your loved one is abusing Clonazepam, they may be in denial that a problem exists.
 This makes knowing the signs and symptoms of Clonazepam abuse crucial, because it may be up to you to get them the help they need.
 The following is a list of signs and symptoms that may depict the need for Clonazepam addiction treatment.